TyrnanBatch/nea/README.md

 see the current state of the site

 ### `npm run api`
- - which will put the python api up so the algorithms can be accessed and used
+ - which will put the python api up on [http://localhost:5000](http://localhost:5000) so the algorithms can be accessed and used

 or you can run